 Then Drink Here: Macushla Brewing Company – Glenview

 Located in Glenview, The Grove Loop is a family-friendly trail set among 150 sprawling acres.
 This enjoyable walk offers a 1.5-mile route, with nearby facilities such as an interpretive center, informational signage, and boardwalks.
 In this preserve, deer sightings are quite common.
 The grounds are open daily from dawn until dusk.
 Biking or pets are not permitted.

 Additionally, to experience a piece of local history, hike through the oak-hickory savanna that surrounds the former home of naturalist Robert Kennicott.
 He founded what is now the Peggy Notebaert Nature Museum which is one of the best places to experience wildlife in Illinois

 Please note, if you’re looking for a longer route or dog-friendly options, consider the 4.5-mile North Branch Trail at the Skokie Lagoons.

-After working up and sweat, Macushia Brewing Company is a good place to cool down.
+After working up a sweat, Macushla Brewing Company is a good place to cool down.
 This modern, yet charming microbrewery welcomes kids and pets which is perfect for family weekends.
 Beer flights, an outdoor patio, and nearby restaurants offering take-out options make it easy to relax here after a long hike in the woods.

 5. Hike Here: Schiller Woods – Chicago